-On Wednesday, October 28, I'm launching a new band called Sixteen Tons.
-We'll be playing interpretations of songs from Alan Lomax's monumental collection, The Folk Songs of North America.
+The band plays interpretations of songs from Alan Lomax's monumental collection, The Folk Songs of North America.

 As many of you know, I worked for Alan for a couple of years right after college and it was one of those experiences I've never forgotten.

 This project is an attempt take a fresh look at some of the music that Lomax helped bring into our consciousness.
 You can hear a sample from our first gig--Grey Goose--in the Soundcloud area of this page.